nautobot/nautobot/nautobot/docs/plugins/development.md

 An app can provide a function that renders a custom banner on any number of Nautobot views.
 By default Nautobot looks for a function `banner()` inside of `banner.py`.
 (This can be overridden by setting `banner_function` to a custom value on the app's `NautobotAppConfig`.)

 This function currently receives a single argument, `context`, which is the [Django request context](https://docs.djangoproject.com/en/stable/ref/templates/api/#using-requestcontext) in which the current page is being rendered.
-The function can return `None` if no banner is needed for a given page view, or can return a `PluginBanner` object describing the banner contents.
+The function can return `None` if no banner is needed for a given page view, or can return a `Banner` object describing the banner contents.
 Here's a simple example `banner.py`:

 ```python
 # banner.py